NotImplementedLife/Flipnote.NET/README.md

 # Notes

 Flipnote Studio is a trademark of Nintendo.
-This project is not link to them in any way.
+This project is not linked to them in any way.
 It has educational purposes and is meant to be used as an example of various design and programming techniques.